elmorenox/c4_deployment-8/README.md

 ### Step 7: Application Stack and API Server
 The application stack consists of a backend and frontend deployed on ECS with an ALB.
 The backend serves as an API server running on port 8000.

+Conclusion
+By following these steps, you will have successfully deployed the application stack using Terraform, Docker, and Jenkins.
+The Jenkins manager-agent architecture ensures automation in the deployment process, and the sensitive information detection script helps maintain security by preventing the inclusion of sensitive information in the GitHub repository.